resema/Notepad/_posts/2018-01-05-a-cpu-based-tinyrenderer.md

     // continued in fragment shader
 {% endhighlight %}

+**varying** is a reserved keyword in GLSL language.
+In varying variables we store data to be interpolated inside the triangle, and the fragment shaders get the interpolated values (for current pixel).

 ### Rasterizer
 The rasterizer calls the routine of the fragment shader for each pixel.